 Stress prohibits our nervous system and our brain from communicating properly, keeping our body from functioning as it should.
 Not surprisingly, this dysfunction directly affects our sleeping habits.
 When there is stress or pressure on our spine, our bodies cannot reach the level of deep sleep they need.
 A chiropractic adjustment can release any pressure on your nerves, restoring communication and harmony throughout your body.
 You will sleep peacefully once again.

-If you have trouble sleeping or are suffering from back or neck pain, the doctors at Ideal Spine Health can help.
+If you have trouble sleeping or are suffering from back or neck pain, the doctors at Ideal Spine Health Center can help.
 Contact us today and call (208) 939-2502 to schedule your free chiropractic consultation and exam.